Important Army Days in India: Dates, History & Significance

 Indian Navy Memorial (Visakhapatnam)

 are excellent places to pay homage.
-Visiting these sites, especially on dates like Kargil Vijay Diwas, creates a powerful emotional connection.
+Going to the memorials, especially on days like Kargil Vijay Diwas and Indian Army day evokes a strong sense of emotion.

 3. Donate to Armed Forces Welfare Funds